 - The milk, cheese, and cornstarch mixture should all be added to the slow cooker about 20 minutes before serving.

-- 3 medium sized potatoes peeled and diced
+- 3 medium sized potatoes, peeled and cubed

 - 32 oz Chicken Broth